TourDJ/tangvim/README.md

 Enjoy it!

 ## What is vim?
-Vim is a highly configurable text editor for efficiently creating and changing any kind of text, now is the most popular text editor in Linux.
+Vim is a highly configurable text editor for efficiently creating and changing any kind of text, now is the most popular text editor in Linux(may be, but at least for me).

 Vim (/vɪm/ a contraction of <strong>Vi IMproved</strong>) is a clone, with additions, of Bill Joy's vi text editor program for Unix.
 It was written by Bram Moolenaar based on source for a port of the Stevie editor to the Amiga and first released publicly in 1991.
 Vim is designed for use both from a command-line interface and as a standalone application in a graphical user interface.
 Vim is free and open-source software and is released under a license that includes some charityware clauses, encouraging users who enjoy the software to consider donating to children in Uganda.
 The license is compatible with the GNU General Public License through a special clause allowing distribution of modified copies "under the GNU GPL version 2 or any later version".